Spaaaacccee/flex/docs/Evaluation Plan.md

   However, internet connection was slow to a degree where some operations, like real-time chat, seemed laggy to use.
 Sometimes, messages may take over half a minute to appear.
 This is a known issue, as the superior WebSocket API appears to be blocked by the school's internet connection, causing the app to fallback to using POST and GET requests, the same issue does not appear when the app is used anywhere else.

+  Interfaces loaded under 1 second, animations helped in the feeling of fluidity and responsiveness, but generally did not detract from the experience.
+Software generally did not perform under 60fps.
+The software may perform better when the performance sampler is not running.

+  Requests generally did not exceed 500KB.

+  The above data was obtained using the Google Chrome Performance Sampling tools and Network Sampling tools.

   Successfulness rating: 4/5

 - **Did the users find the software easy to understand and enjoyable to use?**

   Survey results indicated that overall, the software was easy, and enjoyable to use.
 On average, users rated the usability of the app 4.5/5.

+  All text are clear and legible, colours and icons aid the experience.
+Users overall reported no issues, or very minimal issues in understanding the software.

   Successfulness rating: 4/5

 #### Effectiveness

-- **Does the software provide correct responses to inputted data?**
+- **Does the software provide correct output to inputted data?**

   All tests that were than produced expected results.
 No errors were found.

+  - The data displayed in the summary is 100% correct

+  - The data displayed in the timeline is 100% correct

+  - The messages displayed are 100% correct

+  - The information about files are 100% correct

+  - User and project details are always correct

+  The user is notified events at the time that is set

   Successfulness rating: 5/5

 - **Was the software able to help users in the planning process?**

   The software was able to help users manage a project timeline.
 It provided a platform for discussion, planning of events and when they should occur.
 In the survey, the participants rated "The app helped the project planning process" on average 4.5 out of 5.

   Successfulness rating: 4/5

 - **Was the software able to help users understand their role and keep them on track in the project?**

   In general, the app was able to provide clarity to the user's goals, as an individual and as a team.
 The ability to tag events to users and roles helps members understand what they should be doing.
 Notifications and the feed page allow the user to make sure they're on track as a member of a project.
 Survey results show that the app performed the worst in this aspect, with a score of 4/5, and one user rating it 3/5.
 Although it was considered a pass, more can be done to improve the app in this aspect, see corrective action in [User Acceptance testing](User%20Acceptance%20Testing.md) for more information.

   Successfulness rating: 3/5